medical-software-quality/project-quality-plan/quality_plan.md

 * Requirements are described and identified in the functional specification.

-* The functional specification is specified and stored according to the DaC specification[^1].
+* The functional specification is specified and stored according to the DaC specification[^dac].

-* The functional specification has the same lifecycle as the application and it is versioned and released according to the release SOP[^2].
+* The functional specification has the same lifecycle as the application and it is versioned and released according to the release SOP[^release].

-* The functional specification is written, reviewed and approved through the software development SOP[^3].
+* The functional specification is written, reviewed and approved through the software development SOP[^develop].

 * Requirements _may_ be owned by specific qualified users.
 When owned, changes to requirements must be approved by the owners.